forkchili/step-meme-advices/README.md

 That is I believe the part you've been really waiting for...

 **But Fork-sensai...
 How do I actually do the meme ?!
-What did you use to do so and so ?**.
+What did you use to do so and so ?**

 No fear ser, I will answer it all right here !

 (Everything I will list here are tools only available on computer.
-Some people asked me about mobile tool. but come on... mobile? really?
+Some people asked me about mobile tools...
+Come on... mobile? really?
 We're nerds !
 We use real computers !!!11).

 - For image editing, I use photoshop, or photopea (free).
 It could be used for static meme image editing (for example, putting text on a freaking lisa simpson board meme...
 DON'T DO THAT PLEASE!!!!!!), or in my case, editing some frames of the video I am producing.